Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 [Top](#table-of-content)
 # Testing

+## General
 I have performed thorough testing of this project's website and all of it's functionalities.
 Also all features within this README file were tested.

 - The HTML code was tested using [Jigsaw](https://jigsaw.w3.org/css-validator/validator) and produced some minor errors that I have cleared - [RESULTS]()

 - The CSS code was tested using [W3C Validator](https://validator.w3.org/nu/#textarea) and produced some minor errors that I have cleared - [RESULTS]()

+## Testing User Stories from USer Experience (UX) Section

+- ### Regular Visitor Goals
+    1. As a Regular Visitor, I want to be able to navigate the website with ease
+        - Website is free of pop-ups and the colour palette used makes it easy to read.
+        - Navbar is stuck to the top of the screen, therefore accessible at any time.
+        - Website was fitted with the back-to-top button, that is always placed convieniently at the bottom corner of the screen.
+When clicked or tapped, takes user to the very top of the page.

+    2. As a Regular Visitor, I want to be able to navigate all of this application's features.
+        - When entering the website, user is greeted with clear and simple navigation bar, showing clear access to each part of the application.
+        - Navbar being stuck at the top of the screen allows user to locate all features quickly.
+        - Links to social media are located both in navbar and in the footer, so can be accessed with ease.

+    3. As a Regular Visitor, I want to find out about the artist, who they are and what inspires them, know they story.
+        - Font used throughout the project gives personal touch and artistic feeling of being in the "right" place.
+        - Hero image on the home page presents artist's work of art, so user is immediately shown artist's creation upon entering website.
+        - The About section is located conveniently just below the home page, for easy access.
+        - The About section presents user with information who the artist is and what inspires them.
+Also informs user about their technique.

+    4. As a Regular Visitor, I want to see artist's work.
+        - The Gallery page can be accessed from navbar via link.
+        - Gallery section contains very limited text (name and size of the painting) to allow user to focus on viewing the paintings.

+- ### Commercial Visitor Goals
+    1. As a Commercial Visitor, I want to find out who the artist is.
+    2. As a Commercial Visitor, I want to see artist's work and be able to purchase it.
+    3. As a Commercial Visitor, I want to be able to get in touch with the artist via multiple means of contact.
+    4. As a Commercial Visitor, I want to be able to order personalized piece of art.

+## Further Testing
 Browsers:

 - project was tested in Chrome browser only.
 Mozilla and Firefox browser where crashing my laptop when installed.
 I tried to fix this issue, but it seems that due to equipment mulfunction, I can only test this project in Chrome.